Sitecore/jss/docs/data/routes/docs/fundamentals/services/overview/en.md

 **Factory**

 A factory creates an instance of a *service*.
-There are separate factories for services with support for both GraphQL and REST.
-You can see examples of factory implementations in the [Next.js sample application](https://github.com/Sitecore/jss/tree/5982057c9a92e3c1a899a2b741e64f6a4dc04713/samples/nextjs/src/lib).
+In the [Next.js sample application](https://github.com/Sitecore/jss/tree/5982057c9a92e3c1a899a2b741e64f6a4dc04713/samples/nextjs/src/lib), there are examples of factories for services with support for both GraphQL and REST.

 **Service**